Trump secures 50th appellate court appointment, with another Ninth Circuit judge confirmed

 By contrast, President Barack Obama nominated a total of 55 circuit judges who were confirmed over eight years -- and Obama's nominees were, on average, approximately ten years older.
 The White House has dramatically transformed the Ninth Circuit, a powerful court with jurisdiction over nine states that has long been a thorn in the president's side.

 Of the 30 active seats on the Ninth Circuit, 10 have now been appointed by Trump, and 14 by Republican presidents.
 Only nine of the court's 19 semi-retired "senior status" judges were appointed by Democrats, with 10 by Republicans.
-That's a major change from early last year, when only six judges on the Ninth Circuit were chosen by Republicans.
+That's a major change from early last year, when only six of the active judges on the Ninth Circuit were chosen by Republicans.

 "FIFTY CIRCUIT COURT JUDGES!" tweeted Carrie Severino, the conservative Judicial Crisis Network's chief counsel and policy director.
 "Despite unrelenting Democratic obstruction and smear campaigns," she wrote, Trump and his Senate allies "have answered the call of the American people."